alptbz/course-wireguard-eoip/labs/lab1/README.md

  - Update your device to the newest RouterOS 7.x (2025-11-21, 7.20.x)
  - Reset your device with no default configuration `/system/reset-configuration no-defaults=yes skip-backup=yes`
  - Access your Router using it's MAC address
+ - Make sure to set the Routers identity **to your name**.
+You can do that in the UI `System -> Identity` or using this command: `/system/identity/set name=MyName"
  - **Tip:** If you cannot connect to your router after no default configuration: Set a IP and Mask on your Laptops/PCs interface (e.g. 192.168.88.5/24)

 ## 4. Introduction